syspimp/openshift-zenoss4/README.md

 Optional: 'oc' client binary somewhere in your path

 Why

 I enabled SNMP on CoreOS for Openshift and wanted to monitor it using an Open Source tool.

 How

 I used kompose on a mcroth/docker-zenoss4 docker-compose.yaml file, then edited the persistent volume claims.
 I also created two new docker images that merged some ssh patches and mariadb init scripts into a single image.

 1. Update the variable.conf file
+2. Update the addhost_to_zenoss.sh file if using ansible
-2. Run deploy.sh
+3. Run deploy.sh
-3. Enjoy
+4. Enjoy